instructure/instructure-ui/packages/ui-layout/src/components/ContextView/README.md

 ---
 describes: ContextView
 ---

-A `<ContextView/>` is a container component that displays contextual information.
-It may or may not be displayed as on overlay using a [Popover](#Popover).
+`<ContextView/>` is a container that can be rendered inline in the document flow (vs as a [Popover](#Popover)) but with an arrow pointing to something.
+See [RangeInput](#RangeInput) for an example of how ContextView can be used to display contextual information in conjuction with another component.
+It is used internally in [Popover](#Popover).

-`<ContextView/>` defaults to no padding around its content.
+- Defaults to no padding around its content.
 To add padding, use the `padding` prop.

-Use the `textAlign` prop to change the alignment of the text inside `<ContextView />`.
+- Use the `textAlign` prop to change the alignment of the text inside `<ContextView />`.

-In use cases where `<ContextView/>` is not absolutely positioned, use the `margin` prop to set margin around the component.
+- In use cases where `<ContextView/>` is not absolutely positioned, use the `margin` prop to set margin around the component.

 ```js
 ---